mwenge/defender/README.md

 ## Notes on the Source Code, ROM Files, and the Physical Circuit Boards

 ### About the source code
-The source code for Defender in [src](src) was originally retrieved from https://github.com/historicalsource/defender.
+The game source code for Defender in [src](src) was originally retrieved from https://github.com/historicalsource/defender.
 It is the Motorola 6809 assembly language source code for the 'Red Label' version of the game.

+The source code for the [sound module](src/vsndrm1.src) was retrieved from https://github.com/historicalsource/williams-soundroms.

 There were four versions of the game released:
 White Label, Blue Label, Green Label, and Red Label, in that order.
 Each